localstack/docs/content/en/user-guide/aws/dms/index.md

 For S3 as a source, only the first 1000 files of a table in a bucket are considered for migration.

-For Aurora PostgreSQL as a source, currently `BeforeImageSettings` is not supported.
+For PostgreSQL as a source, currently `BeforeImageSettings` is not supported.

 ### Enum Values for CDC data events